 - Take a risk-based approach to securing assets used in the cloud

-In cloud computing, every component is potentially accessible from the Internet.
-Of course, nothing connected to the Internet is perfectly secure and even the best teams suffer severe attacks and security breeches.
-But since cloud computing is built as a public service and it’s easy to run before you learn to walk.
-No one at AWS checks your administration skills before granting you an account: all it takes to get started is a valid credit card.
+In cloud computing, every component is online, which exposes potential vulnerabilities.
+Even the best teams suffer severe attacks and security breaches from time to time.
+Since cloud computing is built as a public service, it’s easy to run before you learn to walk.
+After all, no one at a cloud vendor checks your administration skills before granting you an account: all it takes to get started is generally a valid credit card.

 Best practices to help you reduce cloud attacks:

-These practices will help your organization to monitor for the exposure and movement of critical data, defend crucial systems from attack and compromise, and authenticate access to infrastructure and data.
-And they keep away you from further risks and disadvantages of cloud computing.
+These practices will help your organization monitor for the exposure and movement of critical data, defend crucial systems from attack and compromise, and authenticate access to infrastructure and data to protect against further risks.

 4) Limited control and flexibility

-To varying degrees (depending on the particular service) cloud users have limited control over the function and execution of their hosting infrastructure.
-Cloud provider EULAs and management policies might impose limits on what customers can do with their deployments.
-Customers are also limited to the control and management of their applications, data, and services, but not the backend infrastructure.
-Of course, none of this will normally be a problem, but it should be taken into account.
+To varying degrees (depending on the particular service), cloud users may find they have less control over the function and execution of services within cloud-hosted infrastructure.
+A cloud provider’s end-user license agreement (EULA) and management policies might impose limits on what customers can do with their deployments.
+Customers retain control of their applications, data, and services, but may not have the same level of control over their backend infrastructure.

-Cloud computing – especially on a small scale and for short term projects – can be pricey.
-Though it can allow you to reduce staff and hardware costs, the overall price tag could end up higher than you expected.
-Until you’re sure of what will work best for you, it’s a good idea to experiment with a variety of offerings.
-You might also make use of the cost calculators made available by providers like Amazon’s AWS and Google’s GCP.
+Adopting cloud solutions on a small scale and for short-term projects can be perceived as being expensive.
+Pay-as-you-go cloud services can provide more flexibility and lower hardware costs, however, the overall price tag could end up being higher than you expected.
+Until you are sure of what will work best for you, it’s a good idea to experiment with a variety of offerings.
+You might also make use of the cost calculators made available by providers like Amazon Web Services and Google Cloud Platform.